 The application takes measurements on waveforms specified as sources (also called signal sources).
-The source can be a channel (CH1 through CH8) or a math waveform (if one is defined).
+The source can be a channel (CH1 through CH8) or a defined math waveform.
 You can use any defined math waveform, whether it is defined in the 80SJNB configuration as a differential setup or in the TekScope application.